Medidhi/Speech-to-code/readme.md

 # Talk+
 A tool that converts speech to text via google api.

 ## Motivation
-The main target of this project is to help people who are handicaped to write a code.
-This gies equal opertunity for people who are handicapped to write a code.
+The main objective of this project is to help people who are handicaped to write a code.
+This gives equal opertunity for people who are handicapped to write a code.

 ## Screenshots